What is Sleep Hygiene?

 Just like setting a bedtime, your sleep-wake cycle needs to be the same time every morning.
 Creating a habit of getting up at the same time each day will eventually become a habit and you’ll start waking up naturally on your own.

 Don’t stay in bed for longer than 5-10 minutes.

 Once that alarm goes off, get up!
 Even if you have to put the alarm clock in a place you can’t reach so that it forces you to get out of bed to turn it off, do it.
 The longer you snooze, the more drowsy you’ll be.

 Let the bright light in, wash your face, brush your teeth, make the coffee, and eat a hearty breakfast!
 And eventually, start making your bed.

 To truly implement the best sleep hygiene, you should also have a morning routine in place.
 Living your life on purpose will bring you happiness, health, and productivity.

 Many (although by no means all) sleep disorders can be improved, and in some cases eliminated completely, by a good regime of sleep hygiene.
-In fact, cognitive behavioural therapy (CBT), the workhorse of most modern approaches to dealing with sleep disorders, consists of two main parts: firstly, convincing a patient that their problems are manageable, and secondly establishing a good system of sleep hygiene.
+In fact, cognitive behavioral therapy (CBT), the workhorse of most modern approaches to dealing with sleep disorders, consists of two main parts: firstly, convincing a patient that their problems are manageable, and secondly establishing a good system of sleep hygiene.

-There are many medical and counselling websites which deal with sleep disorders in great detail, so this page just describes briefly some simple uncontroversial measures that can safely be taken by anyone.
+There are many medical and counseling websites which deal with sleep disorders in great detail, so this page just describes briefly some simple uncontroversial measures that can safely be taken by anyone.
 Sleep medicine, the diagnosis and therapy of sleep disturbance and sleep disorders, is now a recognized medical subspecialty in many countries, and it is recommended that anyone who feels they may be suffering from sleep disorder consult a professional for treatment.